As an Amazon Associate, we earn commission from qualifying purchases

 Mattress Density (Softness or Stiffness)

-Look for a soft enough mattress that doesn?t pinch your nerves or stop blood flow due to compression.
+Look for a soft enough mattress that doesn’t pinch your nerves or stop blood flow due to compression.
 A stiff mattress can be too uncomfortable to sleep on, a reason you should try the mattress first before making the final pick.
-Too soft a mattress, on the other hand, isn?t capable of holding your body weight causing improper alignment of the spine.
-For this reason, it is advisable to go for a mattress that isn?t too soft neither too stiff for your liking.
-Mattresses come in three different levels of density; there’s a high density, medium density, and low density.
+Too soft a mattress, on the other hand, isn’t capable of holding your body weight causing improper alignment of the spine.
+For this reason, it is advisable to go for a mattress that isn’t too soft nor too stiff for your liking.
+Mattresses come in three different levels of density; there’s high density, medium density, and low density.
 Choose one that gives you a more natural feel while asleep.

 Temperature neutrality is an important feature to look into when shopping for a mattress.
 Most low-end foam mattresses suffer a lot especially when it comes to this and breathability.
 These mattresses often suffer from the ‘oven’ effect which makes them uncomfortably hot during the night.
 This is because the foam material absorbs and retains body heat making it uncomfortable after some time.
 Some mattresses may also have an exact opposite of this effect.
 These are awfully cold and take ages to get warm or comfortable.
 Although rare, you ought to avoid these as well.
 New technology has however helped produce better mattresses ? with spring and foam mattresses being the most common.
 The manufacturers of the same use special materials and elements that make them comfortable through the night while maintaining a comfortable warmth/temperature.
 You might however need to look into several brands and manufacturers to identify the best one to go for.
 Checking out customer reviews and testimonials should help as well.